-- is consistent with the financial statements and - contains the information required by applicable legal requirements.
+- is consistent with the financial statements and - contains the information required by applicable statutory requirements.

-Our opinion on the Board of Director's report applies correspondingly for the statements on Corporate Governance and Corporate Social Responsibility, and for the report on payments to governments.
+Our opinion on the Board of Director's report applies correspondingly to the statements on Corporate Governance and Corporate Social Responsibility.

 Responsibilities of Management for the Financial Statements